Bike - packrafters and wilderness adventurers rejoice. This is it!

 The concept for the Yakataga pocket was hatched on a pioneering fatbike expedition along Alaska's Lost Coast.
 We wanted to create a bag that could be used on the bike, but also be rigged to the deck of a packraft or other boat should you be so inclined.
 The Yakataga is the bikepacking worlds' first ever submersible handlebar bag for multi-sport bike adventures.

-The Yakataga is designed to intergrate with the Harness or Sweetroll and can be mounted standalone with the included straps.
+The Yakataga is designed to integrate with the Harness or Sweetroll and can be mounted standalone with the included straps, just like our Egress pocket.
 The sides of the bag are curved to contour around a handlebar roll or drybag.
-It has a carry handle and 4 seperate D-rings on the back panel for an array of off-bike rigging options.
+It has a carry handle and 4 separate D-rings on the back panel for an array of off-bike rigging options.
 A simple shoulder strap is included for walkabouts or travel days.

 The main compartment features an #8 TIZIP master-seal closure.
 These engineered closures create an airtight seal.
 Pull tabs along the bag facilitate opening and closing of the bag.
 Get crazy with it.

 The name Yakataga, refers to Cape Yakataga— a small community along the notoriously stormy Gulf coast of Alaska, which is home to an airstrip, an abandoned cold war communications site, and was the only possible resupply points for many miles.